You are here:

 Stipend amounts for the different training fellowships are listed in separate tables.
 For the NIAMS Summer Program, see Appendix 5, “Student IRTA Stipend Levels.”

 Students can apply online.
 Applications are accepted from November 15 to March 1.
 The electronic application requires submission of a curriculum vitae or resume, a list of the applicant's publications, a cover letter describing the applicant's research interests and career goals, and the names and contact information for two references.
 Candidates are asked to specify the scientific methodologies or disease/organ systems that interest them.

-Summer interns are selected through the NIAMS Career Development and Outreach Branch (CDOB) on a rolling basis through May.
-Applications are reviewed and selections are made based on the information supplied.
-If you have an interest in working in specific laboratories or research areas within NIAMS, please indicate that on your application, or through follow-up contact (email preferred) with the CDOB office.
+Summer interns are selected by the NIAMS Career Development and Outreach Branch (CDOB) on a rolling basis through May.
+Selections are made based on the information supplied on the candidate’s application.
+Candidates interested in working in specific laboratories or research areas within NIAMS should indicate their preferences on the application or through follow-up contact (email preferred) with the CDOB office.

-Candidates will be informed of their selection through the CDOB office.
+The CDOB office will inform candidates of their selection.
 Successful candidates will be required to submit the following documentation prior to beginning their training: